0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/samba-server.md

 Explanation:

-1. Set the variable with a list (come separated) of EBS drives to be mounted - max 25.
+1. Set the variable with a list (separated by commas) of EBS drives to be mounted - max 25.
 1. Set the hostname of the instance, so you you can name your server.

 **Understand how UserData works**